Skip to main content

 Competitions are not required for Oxford Geography.
 They can still stretch your reading, argument and data-handling if you choose a question that genuinely fits your interests.

-1. Oxford Essay Prize tests Independent research, structured argument and the ability to go beyond the school syllabus.
+1. Oxford Essay Prize Tests Independent research, structured argument and the ability to go beyond the school syllabus.
 Prepare by: Use Oxford's academic competitions hub to identify a relevant humanities/social-science essay question, then build a reading list before drafting.

-2. John Locke Institute Essay Prize tests Analytical essay writing on questions that often overlap with politics, economics, history, philosophy and social geography.
+2. John Locke Institute Essay Prize Tests Analytical essay writing on questions that often overlap with politics, economics, history, philosophy and social geography.
 Prepare by: Choose a question with a clear spatial or environmental angle, define terms precisely and support claims with named evidence.

-3. Trinity College Cambridge essay prizes tests Discipline-specific critical writing for sixth-form students, useful for developing source-led arguments.
+3. Trinity College Cambridge essay prizes Tests Discipline-specific critical writing for sixth-form students, useful for developing source-led arguments.
 Prepare by: Select a relevant humanities or social-science question and practise building a balanced argument from academic rather than purely journalistic sources.

-4. Nuffield Research Placements tests Research design, data handling, scientific reasoning and reflective communication.
+4. Nuffield Research Placements Tests Research design, data handling, scientific reasoning and reflective communication.
 For Geography, it is most relevant when the project involves environmental fieldwork, GIS or spatial data, climate evidence, remote sensing or physical-geography methods.
 Prepare by learning basic data skills, reading around environmental science or spatial analysis, and keeping a clear project log.

-5. RES Young Economist Essay tests Evidence-led analysis of current economic problems, often useful for development, urban, environmental and geopolitical topics.
+5. RES Young Economist Essay Tests Evidence-led analysis of current economic problems, often useful for development, urban, environmental and geopolitical topics.
 Prepare by: Frame the essay around a real-world spatial issue, use diagrams or data where appropriate and evaluate policy trade-offs.

 None are required; one or two done well beats five half-attempted.